 Clinical medicine, including bed-side examination in all areas of medicine and surgery, communication skills, radiology, blood test interpretation, ECGs etc

-I am also developing a web-based patient management system which uses individualised pharmacokinetic analysis of patients with severe haemophilia to help improve management of this condition.
-This project has won a local innovation award to support this, and I hope to continue its development with the aim of introducing it at centres around the country.
+I have also developed a web-based patient management system which uses individualised pharmacokinetic analysis of patients with severe haemophilia to help improve management of this condition.
+This project has won a local innovation award to support its development.